dev-philip/bio-ai-blockchain/README.md

 ### Add Claim
 Allows organization members to add claims to their organization.

+### Get Claims
+Retrieves all claims for an organization.
+Only organization members can access the claims.

 ## Error Handling

 The program includes comprehensive error handling for various scenarios: